Visualization Quality and Mesh Settings

 1. Complete your edits of the implicit part by clicking the green check mark.

-2. Ensure that the Property Editor window is visible by checking the option under the View tab.
+2. Ensure the Property Editor window is visible by selecting the option under the View tab.

 3. Select the implicit part that you wish to convert to a triangle mesh, either by selecting it in the Model Browser or by clicking the model in the scene.